dimsemenov/PhotoSwipe/docs/data-sources.md

 ## Dynamically generated data

-Event `numItems` allows you to override total number of slides.
-Event `itemData` will trigger every time PhotoSwipe requests data about the slide, which usually happens before slide is displayed or lazy-loaded.
+The filter `numItems` allows you to override the total number of slides.
+And `itemData` will trigger every time PhotoSwipe requests data about the slide, which usually happens before slide is displayed or lazy-loaded.

 The example below creates a gallery with 1000 images.